 Tickets for Rosh HaShanah and Yom Kippur are included in the price of membership.
 Our dues schedule lists the costs of extra seats for children and out of town guests.

 Parents of bar/bat mitzvah students must become members of Chizuk Amuno at least three years prior to the event.
 The student must have completed at least six years of religious education and be currently enrolled in a formal program of religious instruction, ideally at Krieger Schechter Day School (KSDS) or the Rosenbloom Religious School (RRS).
 Our goal is to help our children grow into their awareness of the obligations and privileges of belonging to the adult Jewish community.
 We provide both group and individual learning programs for students with special educational needs.
-For further details, consult the Bar/Bat Mitzvah Handbook or contact Debby Hellman, Bar/Bat Mitzvah coordinator.
+For further details, contact Glenn Easton.

 Absolutely.
 Prior to his or her celebration, and as early as possible in our relationship with your family, your son or daughter will need to participate in the ritual of immersion in a mikvah (ritual bath) if he or she has not previously done so.
 If not done earlier, boys also need to be ritually circumcised.
 Our rabbis are always available to discuss your family’s particular needs or sensitivities.